Syria gravediggers have no time to wait for the dead

 "We expect the regime to commit more massacres because it's a criminal regime.
 It's a genocide.
 They're not hitting Free Syria Army targets, they're hitting civilians," he said, referring to the main rebel force in the area.

-Marble gravestones are now squeezed barely a few centimeters apart as workers try to fit as many bodies as possible into the cemetary, near a block of single storey homes.
+Marble gravestones are now squeezed barely a few centimeters apart as workers try to fit as many bodies as possible into the cemetery, near a block of single storey homes.
 When space runs out, they may be forced to find a new location, says Abu Sulaiman, the gravedigger.

 "We're preparing them.
 Maybe we'll be buried in them."